mbaumer/us_hep_funding/docs/_states/VA.md

 [Back to top](#top)
 ## VA-10 -- Rep. Jennifer Wexton (D) -- [Wikipedia](https://en.wikipedia.org/wiki/VA-10)
 ### Committees
-Jennifer Wexton is the #22 Republican on the House Committee on Science, Space, and Technology
+Jennifer Wexton is the #22 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```